Laetitia Sonami + Asha Tamirisa

 With Of lands and lines, Bay Area electronic music pioneer Laetitia Sonami explores the Spring Spyre, a neural network instrument created in collaboration with technologist Rebecca Fiebrink.
 Focusing on the shift between place and representation, Sonami tunes the instrument in a new “prepared exploration” created specifically for the performance site at Wind River.
 Sharing the bill is Asha Tamirisa, whose long-form improvised performances incorporate various combinations of digital, analog, and tactile media—such as analog synthesizers, sounding objects, moving image, and generative text—and often seek to use the site of the performance as part of the instrumentation.
-Most recently, historical allegories, memories, and archival materials have been finding their way into her sensorial multimedia performances.
+Laetitia Sonami will close the evening with a performance of Eliane Radigue’s OCCAM IX, written for her in 2012.

 Laetitia Sonami: Of lands and lines